ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Hiring Juniors vs. Seniors

- e qualities you re looking for in a junior hire, with say one to two years
+The qualities you re looking for in a junior hire, with say one to two years

 of coding experience, should be very different from a senior hire with ten-plus years. e ideal junior hire should be curious, eager to learn,